 The contributions of other elements—Boron, Iron, Copper, Magnesium, and Sulfur are not as well-defined.
 Nitrogen, of course, plays the key role in stimulating vegetative growth but only moderate amounts are suggested in a freeze recovery program.
 Copper promotes freeze-hardiness due to its ability to inhibit ice-nucleating bacteria; it should be applied before a freeze, but its role in freeze recovery is considered less important.
 In the Pacific Northwest, Boron is important in any regular nutritional spray program to influence fruiting.

-FOR FREEZE RECOVERY:
+SUGGESTED PROGRAMS FOR FREEZE RECOVERY:

-1 squart per acre.
+1 quarts per acre.

-1 squart per acre.
+1 quarts per acre.

-Timing: Deciduous fruits: Delayed dormant up to pre-bloom.
+Deciduous fruits: Delayed dormant up to pre-bloom.

-Citrus, avocados: As soon as possible following the freeze.
+Citrus, Avocados: As soon as possible following the freeze.

 This program supplies: Zinc, Manganese, Phosphate, Potash, Calcium, Boron.

-FOR DROUGHT RESISTANCE:
+SUGGESTED PROGRAMS FOR DROUGHT RESISTANCE:

-|1-2 quarts per acre.
+|1-2 quarts per acre.|

 1-2 quarts per acre.